My shorts have shrunk. I stand in front of the mirror, trying to fasten the denim cut-offs that fitted perfectly last summer.

 ‘That’s a bit drastic.’
 I think about our chocolate stash.

-While everyone was out bulk buying loo rolls, I’d cleared the local area of Dairy Milk, Minstrels and Maltesers.
+While everyone was out bulk buying loo rolls, I’d cleared the neighbourhood of Dairy Milk, Minstrels and Maltesers.
 They’d been hard to get hold of.
 I’d had to raid the local corner shop.

 ‘People have gone mad,’ I’d told the shop owner, grabbing bag after bag.
 ‘Absolutely crackers.’